📗

 1.1 Install minicoda or anaconda

-Install any one of them from here: miniconda or anaconda
+Install any one of them from here: or

 1.2 Setup python environment and packages for this book